 Bone broth is what I prescribe most frequently to my patients because it truly helps heal your body from the inside out.
-You’ll also be surprised at how simple and economical it is to make at home with my Beef Bone Broth Recipe.
+You’ll also be surprised at how simple and economical it is to make at home with my beef bone broth recipe.

-Broccoli is high in fiber too, meaning that you’ll feel full quickly, too.
+Broccoli is high in fiber too, meaning that you’ll feel full quickly.
 If you’ve only chowed down on overcooked, tasteless broccoli, you’ll love my crockpot beef and broccoli, creamy broccoli soup and broccoli pesto dip — they’ll turn you into a broccoli lover fast!

 For a vegetable with such few calories (just 16 per cup!), celery sure does offer a lot of benefits.
 Its high levels of antioxidants and polysaccharides act as natural anti-inflammatories and can help alleviate symptoms related to inflammation, like joint pain and irritable bowel syndrome.